Symposium Program

 Paper Titles and Authors:

-• What is Friendship?
-A Relational Inquiry – Elizabeth Aikman & Rachel Harrison, Hamish Borno, Jillian Thayer
+- What is Friendship?
+A Relational Inquiry – Elizabeth Aikman, Rachel Harrison, Hamish Borno, & Jillian Thayer

-• The Future Manifesto – Paul Costello
+- Manifesto for the Future – Paul Costello

 Relational Learning: Withness, Play, and Experimental Ways of Becoming